-This project has been a collaboration between the Society of Bexhill Museums, Rother District Council and the European Regional Development Fund to raise awareness of Bexhill's smuggling heritage.
+This project was a collaboration between the Society of Bexhill Museums, Rother District Council and the European Regional Development Fund to raise awareness of Bexhill's smuggling heritage.
 From 1700 to about 1850 smuggling had become a serious problem in this country.
 Many local families were heavily involved in this illegal trade and the area is rich with smuggling tales and folklore.

 Our smuggling past was in danger of being forgotten, outside of history books there is little to show for the dramatic events that took place in Bexhill over one hundred and fifty years ago.
 The inspiration for the project came from the Society of Bexhill Museum's patron, actor and comedian Eddie Izzard.